Many students think the downward motion of a projectile will be affected by its horizontal motion

 • Independence of vertical and horizontal motions (11-16)

-This resource is a simple experiment showing a difficult idea: that time of fall is unaffected by any horizontal motion.
+This resource is a simple experiment showing a difficult idea: that the time of fall is unaffected by any horizontal motion.

 View Resource